 This research was supported by a Doctoral program scholarship and research grant from Indonesian Directorate General of Higher Education (grant no. 1094/E4.4/2013).
-We would like to thank for the Center for Research and Development of Cultivation Sea from Gondol-Bali (CRDMAGB), fishermen and collectors of abalone for their information.
+We would like to thank the Center for Research and Development of Cultivation Sea from Gondol-Bali (CRDMAGB), fishermen and abalone collectors for their information.
 We would like to acknowledge Steve O'Shea, PhD, of the Edanz Group (www.edanzediting.com/ac), for editing a draft of this manuscript.